 I liked Wade.
 As a friend.
-And I wasn't going to prom because I felt sorry for him...
+I wasn't going to prom with him because I felt sorry for him...
 I was going to prom with him because he was my friend and I didn't want him to miss out on what was still to my eyes (just wait.
 This changes in the next few years) a pinnacle of the high school experience.
 And also...
 I was actually kind of excited to go to prom as a freshman.
-Prom is something that, as a girl, you fantasize about in elementary and middle school when you watch
+For girls, prom is something you dream about in elementary and middle school when you watch

 Until you actually go and realize how dumb it all is.
-But more on that later...

 "Yeah, but...I'm not going with a Senior as a date.
 I'm going as friends."